pyrolay/artists-jobs/README.md

     - Company name.
     - Location.
     - Posted date.
-    - Salary (If the company want to include it).
+    - Salary (If the company wants to include it).
     - Type of employment.
     - If it's remote.
     - If requires experience.